-The Thomson Reuters Mindsets & Behaviors articulate the core mindsets (how we think) and behaviors (how we act) that will drive our business forward and ensure we deliver for our customers.
-They are the common, consistent and prioritized mindsets and behaviors that will make us collectively successful.
+The Thomson Reuters Mindsets & Behaviors articulate the core mindsets (how we think) and behaviors (how we act) and are critical for driving the business forward and ensuring customer satisfaction.
+These are the shared, unwavering, and prioritized traits that collectively contribute to our success.